MicrosoftDocs/windows-ai-docs/docs/winmltools.md

 keywords: windows 10, windows machine learning, WinML, WinMLTools, ONNX, ONNXMLTools, scikit-learn, Core ML ms.localizationpriority: medium
 ---
-# Convert existing ML models to ONNX
+# Convert ML models to ONNX with WinMLTools

 [WinMLTools](https://pypi.org/project/winmltools/) is an extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) to convert ML models to ONNX format to use with Windows ML.
 Currently, WinMLTools supports conversion from the following frameworks: